 Tanuj Gulati, PhD

-I'm currently an Assistant Professor at the Center for Neural Science and Medicine (and the departments of Biomedical Sciences, as well as the Department of Neurology at Cedars-Sinai Medical Center, Los Angeles.
-I also have an appointment at David Geffen School of Medicine, UCLA as an Assistant (Adj.)
-Professor of Medicine and at Henry Samueli School of Engineering, UCLA as an Affiliate Assistant Professor of Bioengineering.
+I'm currently an Assistant Professor at the Center for Neural Science and Medicine in the Department of Biomedical Sciences, as well as the Department of Neurology at Cedars-Sinai Medical Center, Los Angeles.
+I also have an appointment at David Geffen School of Medicine, UCLA as an Adjunct Assistant Professor of Medicine and at Henry Samueli School of Engineering, UCLA as an Affiliate Assistant Professor of Bioengineering.
 My postdoctoral training was in Neuroscience and Neural Engineering at the University of California, San Francisco and San Francisco VA Medical Center.
 I finished my doctoral studies in the Neuroscience Graduate Program (Neuroengineering track) at the Drexel University College of Medicine, Philadelphia and my predoctoral education was in Brain Sciences at the National Brain Research Center; and at the All India Institute of Medical Sciences, New Delhi.

 Aamir Abbasi, PhD

 I completed my PhD in 2019 at Paris-Saclay Institute of Neuroscience (Neuro-PSI) affiliated with the National Center for Scientific Research (CNRS) and University of Paris.
 My thesis research involved development of a closed-loop intracortical brain-machine interface (BMI) setup by combining electrophysiology for motor readout and optogenetics for somatosensory feedback (Abbasi et al 2018 J Neural Eng).
 This BMI setup showed a causal role of somatosensory cortical maps in neuroprosthetic learning.
 My current project looks at the cortico-cerebellar mechanisms of neuroprosthetic learning as well as cerebellar stimulation approaches to stroke recovery (Abbasi et al 2021 J Neuroeng Rehab).